eightyfive/react-native-col/README.md

 </Col>
 ```

-You could make use of the `X` namespace:
+You could make use of the `X` suffix:

 ```js
 <Col.X>